DataFire/Integrations/integrations/generated/google_androidenterprise/README.md

   * permission `array`: The permissions required by the app.
     * items [ProductPermission](#productpermission)
   * productId `string`: The ID of the app that the permissions relate to, e.g. "app:com.google.android.gm".

+### ProductPolicy
+* ProductPolicy `object`: The policy for a product.
+  * productId `string`: The ID of the product.
+For example, "app:com.google.android.gm".
+  * tracks `array`: Grants visibility to the specified track(s) of the product to the device.
+The track available to the device is based on the following order of preference: alpha, beta, production.
+For example, if an app has a prod version, a beta version and an alpha version and the enterprise has been granted visibility to both the alpha and beta tracks, if tracks is {"beta", "production"} then the beta version of the app is made available to the device.
+If there are no app versions in the specified track adding the "alpha" and "beta" values to the list of tracks will have no effect.
+Note that the enterprise requires access to alpha and/or beta tracks before users can be granted visibility to apps in those tracks.
+    * items `string`

 ### ProductSet
 * ProductSet `object`: A set of products.